 2. Protection From the Sun

 The temperature and level of your activities (and resulting sweat) are important factors that will decide whether you need to wear shorts or pants, and short sleeves or long sleeves.

-You'll also require sunscreen for your hands, legs, neck, and face.
+You’ll also require sunscreen for your hands, legs, neck, and face.
 Apart from this, sunglasses are essential to protect your eyes.
-If you are planning an extended traveling on ice or snow, then you will require glacier extra-dark sunglasses.
+If you are planning an extended travelling on ice or snow, then you will require glacier extra-dark sunglasses.
 Climate conditions can unexpectedly turn chilly, blowing, or moist in some places, so it’s good to take an extra layer of clothes.